MooersLab/pymolsnips/README.md

 </ul>

 A lexer for syntax highlighting is in the file called <em>pml.yaml</em>.
-This file can be downloaded from the [<em>micropymolsnips</em>](https://github.com/MooersLab/pymolsnips/tree/master/micropymolsnips) folder above.
+This file can be downloaded from the <a href="https://github.com/MooersLab/pymolsnips/tree/master/micropymolsnips"><em>micropymolsnips</em></a> folder above.
 This lexer is stored in the hidden folder <code>.config/micro/syntax</code>, which you will need to create.

 <code>mkdir ~/.config/micro/syntax</code>